shawnwoo/https-github.com-shawnwoo-frontend-nanodegree-mobile-portfolio-resolution/README.md

 1. Host the website on github.io then analyze the webpages on Google PageSpeed tool
 2. The first feedback from the tool is images need to be compressed.
 Solution: Use gulp-imagemin to minify the images.
 3. The second feedback is google fonts and google analytics tool is blocking the rendering.
 Solution: Comment out google fonts and move the google analytics scripts to end of the page to unblock rendering.
+4. The third feedback is css needs to be inlined.
+Solution: Change css to inline.
-4. Rerun PageSpeed tool, the score is over 90 now.
+5. Rerun PageSpeed tool, the score is over 90 now.

+#####Part2: Optimize Frames per Second in pizza.html

 ## Website Performance Optimization portfolio project